County of Santa Barbara

 COMMUNITY SERVICES DEPARTMENT

-of government funding mechanisms or other government fiscal activities which do not
+government funding mechanisms or other government fiscal activities which do not involve any

-involve any commitment to any specific project which may result in a potentially significant
+commitment to any specific project which may result in a potentially significant impact on the

 A-11)